 This thought first occurred to me when my children were pre-schoolers.
 My sister Mary was visiting and asked me what four-year-old Katie was humming.
 I listened.
 I was giving piano lessons back then.
 Katie had learned a simple Mozart tune, played by all of my intermediate students.
 Mary laughed and said, “Only your kids, Cindy!”
 I realized that Katie knew and liked lots of classical music.

 A few years later five-year-old Angie attended her cousin’s very Greek, very Chicago-style wedding.
-At the rehearsal dinner a gentlemanly Greek uncle volunteered to take Angie through the buffet line.
+At the rehearsal dinner a gentlemanly Greek uncle volunteered to gambling online casinos take Angie best online pokies through the buffet line.
 When told that Avant de commencer a jouer en ligne au poker video , vous devez connaitre ces diverses variantes, leurs regles et conditions, ainsi que les strategies qu’elles impliquent. one of the dishes was marinated octopus, Angie said, “I’ll try that!”
 She tried everything.
 Her dad and I had exposed both girls to nice restaurants and good food at a young age.

 So, what are your expectations?
 That children don’t like classical music?
 That children casino francais en ligne only eat nuggets and pasta?
 Or that children are little mental sponges, capable of learning multiple languages or appreciating ballet at a very early age?
 A top-notch educator once told me, “Children can tell the difference between what is good and what is not.
 You just have to show them.”